EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 The bo record can be used to write the first link relay allocated to a node on the Link1(0 + 1).
-In this case, since it is a write access, the relay must be allocated to the F3RP71-based IOC as a node on the link.
+In this case, since it is a write access, the relay must be allocated to the Linux CPU as a node on the link.

 The following example shows how to read a link register.